RackunSec/dciso/README.md

 Arguments:
-  build (RELEASE) - Build the chroot directory. install-dep - Install all dependencies required for dciso. clean - Destroys the chroot directory. start - Starts a chroot session in ./chroot. end - Ends the current chroot session from ./chroot init - Performs first time set of of the chroot, should be ran within chroot. in-start - Sets up the current chroot session, should be ran within chroot. in-end - ends the current chroot session, should be ran within chroot. geniso (ISO NAME).iso - Will create an ISO file from ./chroot
+  build (RELEASE) - Build the chroot directory. install-dep - Install all DCISO dependencies. clean - Destroys the chroot directory. start-chroot - Starts a chroot session in ./chroot. end-chroot - Ends the current chroot session from ./chroot init - Performs first time set of of the chroot, should be ran within chroot. in-start-chroot - Sets up the current chroot session, should be ran within chroot. in-end-chroot - ends the current chroot session, should be ran within chroot. geniso (ISO NAME).iso - Will create an ISO file from ./chroot

 ```
 ## Installation
 To install, run the following commands: